A Court of Mist and Fury

 Can I skip ACOTAR and just read ACOMAF?

-You could, but you'd miss essential setup and the full impact of Feyre's transformation.
+You could, but you'd miss essential setup and the full impact of Feyre's evolution.
 Part of what makes ACOMAF powerful is seeing where she started and how far she's come.

 Is the Tamlin relationship abusive?